-While many of us would prefer to travel the world, explore distant countries and learn about new cultures in person, unfortunately currently, with the COVID-19 still hitting the world, safety measures and limited movement, this is more difficult than usual.
-However, as often, things need to be seen from a different point of view – the imagination is limitless and there are so many beautiful documentaries to watch that will take you to hidden corners of the world and allow you to experience things you didn’t think were possible.
-Learn about the places you have never visited, see areas that are difficult the reach, meet people you otherwise wouldn’t have a chance to or just get some inspiration to prepare for your next trip – all from the comfort and safety of your home which, conveniently is also the title of our first recommendation.
+Imagination is limitless.
+Building on that, there are some documentaries that will take you to hidden corners of the world and allow you to experience things you didn’t think were possible.
+Learn about the places you have never visited, see areas that are difficult the reach, meet people you otherwise wouldn’t have a chance to or just get some inspiration to prepare for your next trip – all from the comfort and safety of your home, which, conveniently, is also the title of our first recommendation.

 In an almost meditative-like experience you will travel through over fifty countries in a very special way.
-Directed by Yann Arthus-Bertrand, world-renown artist known for his aerial photography, the film is made mostly of aerial footage – from untouched nature of volcanoes, waterfalls and endless forests to man-shaped landscapes of crop fields, oil plantations and cities.
-The documentary narrated by Glenn Close has a very strong message on biodiversity and shows how the environmental problems are interlinked and connected to human activity.
-Truly inspiring film that will remind you how amazing the world is and how lucky we are to call the Earth our home.
+Directed by Yann Arthus-Bertrand, world-renkown artist for his aerial photography, the film consists mostly of aerial footage – from untouched nature of volcanoes, waterfalls and endless forests, to man-shaped landscapes of crop fields, oil plantations and cities.
+The documentary, narrated by Glenn Close, has a very strong message on biodiversity and shows how environmental problems are interlinked and connected to human activity.
+A truly inspiring film that will remind you how amazing the world is and how lucky we are to call the Earth our home.

 2. Sacred Planet

 The title of the film already gives you the first hint on what to expect – this documentary will definitely leave you in awe.
-From deserts of Namibia to white beaches of New Zealand, the documentary takes you to remote corners of the world, not just to see the magnificent surroundings and exceptional animals but also to meet indigenous people who live in harmony with the nature.
-Beautiful imagery is complemented by extraordinary combination of contemporary acoustic and world music and narration of Robert Redford, which all together make it a special experience that will once again, convince you on the need to preserve the nature and biodiversity of our planet.
+From deserts of Namibia to white beaches of New Zealand, the documentary takes you to remote corners of the world, not just to see the magnificent surroundings and exceptional animals, but also to meet indigenous people who live in harmony with the nature.
+Beautiful imagery is complemented by the extraordinary combination of contemporary acoustic and world music and narration by Robert Redford, which all together make it a special experience that will once again convince you of the need to preserve the nature and biodiversity of our planet.

 3. A Map for Saturday